 - Fixed Rate Annuities Fixed Rate Annuities accumulate funds or distribute income at guaranteed rates and in guaranteed amounts.
-Fixed Rate Annuities earn interest at a set rate, for a specified period of time.
-A Fixed Rate Annuity may be a good choice if you are seeking predictable returns, tax-deferred growth and principal protection from market loss.
+Fixed Rate Annuities earn interest at a set rate for a specified period of time.
+A Fixed Rate Annuity may be a good choice if you are seeking predictable returns, tax-deferred growth and principal protection.
 Fixed Rate Annuities also offer an income option that converts the balance of the Fixed Rate Annuity into a guaranteed income stream through annuitization.
-Chase Insurance Agency, Inc., also makes available fixed rate annuities that do not include a Guaranteed Return of Premium (GROP).
-Crediting rates for an annuity with GROP are typically lower than for an annuity contract that does not provide the GROP feature.
-When purchasing a fixed rate annuity, it is important to discuss with your representative whether principal protection is important to you relative to your investment objectives and liquidity needs.
-Note: Some Fixed Rate Annuities may have a living benefit rider that can provide guaranteed lifetime income. - Fixed Indexed Annuities Fixed Indexed Annuities are designed to provide a return based on the performance of an underlying index such as the S&P 500.
+Chase Insurance Agency, Inc., also makes available fixed annuities that do not include Guaranteed Return of Premium (GROP).
+Crediting rates for an annuity with GROP are typically lower than for an annuity contract that does not provide GROP feature.
+When purchasing a fixed annuity, it is important to discuss with your representative whether principal protection is important to you relative to your investment objectives and liquidity needs. - Fixed Indexed Annuities Fixed Indexed Annuities are designed to provide a return based on the performance of an underlying index such as the S&P 500.
 While the benchmark index does track to the market, the client is not directly exposed to the market.
-Typically, the clients' return is either a percentage of the underlying index's performance, or the return is capped at a certain percentage of the index's performance.
-Fixed Indexed Annuities provide the client the opportunity to have growth based on market performance while having 100% downside protection from market loss. - Single Premium Immediate Annuities (SPIAs) SPIAs are designed to provide an immediate income stream through annuitization of the purchase payment.
+Typically, the client's return is either a percentage of the underlying index's performance, or the return is capped at a certain percentage of the index's performance.
+Fixed Indexed Annuities provide the client the opportunity to have growth based on market performance while having 100% downside protection in down markets.
+Note: Some Fixed Indexed Annuities may have a living benefit rider that can provide guaranteed lifetime income. - Single Premium Immediate Annuities (SPIAs) SPIAs are designed to provide an immediate income stream through annuitization of the purchase payment.
 SPIAs typically require the income benefit to commence within 13 months of purchase.
 A client will lose access to their premium in exchange for a guaranteed lifetime income payment.
-Note: As with any annuity, guarantees are based on the claims-paying ability of the issuing insurance company.